We are funded by our readers and may receive a commission when you buy using links on our site.

 HitmanPro customer support

-For a paid product, the support from HitmanPro is sadly lacking.
-There’s a short FAQ answering a few basic questions, but there’s no knowledgebase, live chat, video tutorials, or phone support.
+For a paid product, HitmanPro’s support is sadly lacking.
+A short FAQ answers a few basic questions, but there’s no knowledgebase, live chat, video tutorials, or phone support.

 HitmanPro does offer a support email where you can get help from the team if the FAQ does not solve your problem.